yodrew/darkroomretreat/manuscript/psychology.md

 What would we recover?
 Common sense, memory, and honesty.
 Joy and empathy.
 Strength and vigor.
 Just for starters.
 But much more awaits us.
 When the thinking, feeling, and moving centers of intelligence function again, and in harmony with each other, life will improve to an unrecognizable degree.

 I mean engagement with the other basic plane of reality.
 Because it mirrors spacetime, some cutting edge scientists call it timespace: three dimensions of time---past, present, future---and space fixed to one location at a time.[^9] Kogi Indians call it the _aluna_.
 Australian Aboriginals call it dreamtime.
 They access it at will for daily living.
 It is how they can track someone 100 miles through the desert a year later with only a scrap of his clothing.
+Or talk to people on the other side of the world without telephones.
 Or go out and meet a scarce deer in the middle of nowhere to bring back for food.

 Dreamtime is perceived primarily through the feeling center of intelligence, not the senses.
 It is intuition.
 With psychic integrity, it can be just as precise as the eyes aided by a microscope, but at great distances.